HimanshuMishra123/Kubernetes-Zero-to-Hero/Headless service.md

 This way, instead of load balancing, Kubernetes provides the DNS name of the service, and it will resolve to the **individual IPs** of the pods behind it.

 ### Headless services can be useful for a variety of scenarios, including:
--**Load balancing**: You can use a headless service to distribute traffic evenly across pods that match a selector.
+- **Load balancing**: You can use a headless service to distribute traffic evenly across pods that match a selector.
--**Service discovery**: You can use a headless service to create DNS records that contain the IP addresses of pods that match a selector.
+- **Service discovery**: You can use a headless service to create DNS records that contain the IP addresses of pods that match a selector.
--**Direct pod access**: You can use a headless service to connect directly to pods that are associated with a service.
+- **Direct pod access**: You can use a headless service to connect directly to pods that are associated with a service.
 This can be useful for services that require direct access to the underlying pods, such as DNS servers and load balancers.
--**Stateful applications**: You can use a headless service to ensure that a client lands on the same pod if they disconnect while rendering a 3D image.
+- **Stateful applications**: You can use a headless service to ensure that a client lands on the same pod if they disconnect while rendering a 3D image.